Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Add a subtask issue type

 Subtask issue types are different from regular issue types.
-If your project doesn't already have a subtask issue type, you'll need to add one.
+By default, team-managed projects have subtask issue types enabled.
+If your project doesn’t have the subtask issue type, you’ll need to add it:

 Navigate to your team-managed software project.